duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/13-circuitry-signals.md

 There’s no reason we have to use 10 symbols, you can get away with just 2 -- binary! (or other numbers, eight: octal, sixteen: hexadecimal) Show ascii table with binary and decimal.
 (See links below in resources)

-Representing symbols as high/low voltage with an undefined zone in between, mention that having only two simplifies the circuitry, reduces effects of noise
+The teacher should discuss how digits can be represents as ranges of voltages with an undefined zone in between (used as a break).
+Also, mention having only two simplifies the circuitry, reduces effects of noise

-Binary in parallel and over time, two ways to represent more than one symbol, sacrificing either complexity or time Mention electrical vs timing vs content specifications of signals, setting up future networking lessons with higher levels of abstraction
+- Binary can be transmitted in parallel and over time, which are two ways to represent more than one symbol, sacrificing either complexity or time

+- Mention electrical vs timing vs content specifications of signals (discussing this will set up for future networking lessons with higher levels of abstraction)

 ### Ending The Lesson